SFTtech/openage-blog/content/blog/D0004-openage_mod_api_attack.md

 # Questions?

-Although behavior for abilities like `Attack` is hardcoded in an engine fuction, the execution outcome should be allowed to deviate slightly.
+Although behavior for abilities like `Attack` is hardcoded in an engine function, the execution outcome should be allowed to deviate slightly.
 Preferrably we would want a way to define behavior edge cases have an influence on the calculation, e.g. when we attack with a height advantage.
 How that is handled is discussed next week, when we take a look at `Bonus` objects.

 Any more questions?
 Let us know and discuss those ideas by visiting [our subreddit /r/openage](https://reddit.com/r/openage)!